wet-bulb/redacty/README.md

 # Connect to the PostgreSQL database
 conn = psycopg2.connect(database_url)

-# Anonymize email addresses in the specified table and column
+# Anonymize email addresses in the specified table and column, set minimum age, and no excluded domains
-anonymize_records(conn, table, column)
+anonymize_records(conn, table, column, 30, " ")

 # Close the database connection
 conn.close()